icopy-site/awesome/docs/awesome/dive-into-machine-learning.md

 ## Immerse yourself

-Now you should be hooked, and hungry to learn more.
 Pick one of the courses below and start on your way.

 ## [Recommended course: Prof. Andrew Ng's _Machine Learning_ on Coursera](https://www.coursera.org/learn/machine-learning)